 This stitch has some definite similarities to the Star Stitch in the way that it’s worked.
 You’re going to be working across a row by pulling up a series of loops.
 However, you get a pretty different finished result.
 Instead of getting large star shapes, you will get some shorter textured rows.

 This works up to be a pretty dense stitch pattern, so you can use it whenever you need a tighter fabric.
 And like I mentioned, it will add some great texture wherever you put it.
 This stitch is used in the Summer Waves Tops.
-In this pattern, we use this stitch largely for trim, but also as a way to break up open, lacy stitches.
+In this pattern, I use this stitch largely for trim, but also as a way to break up open, lacy stitches.
 I think this stitch is a pretty fun alternative to a few rows of single crochet.

 Step-by-Step Instructions